 It’s hard to say whether it’s luckier to be Irish, or to be in Missouri.
 Fortunately, you don’t have to choose between them.
 These unique Missouri St. Patrick’s Day celebrations shout “Show-Me the Irish” in communities all over the state.
 Here are our favorite places to celebrate March 17.

 A group of friends meeting at Hogerty’s Cocktail Lounge in 1973 felt that Kansas City needed a St. Patrick’s Day Parade to better commemorate the area’s Irish heritage.
-Fast forward 45 years and the Kansas City St. Patrick’s Day Parade is the largest Irish celebration in the area.
+Fast forward about a half century and the Kansas City St. Patrick’s Day Parade is the largest Irish celebration in the area.
 Groups of volunteers work hard to provide a family-friendly event anyone can attend.